Yorkshire Chess History

 Kelly’s Sheffield directory of 1933 detailed Walter’s address more specifically as 201 High Greave, Ecclesfield.
 In 1948, Kelly’s directory gave his address as The Poplars, Townfields, Ecclesfield.
 Walter himself was then described as director of the cutlery firm.

 The 1951 directory repeated the same information as in 1948.
-The1957 directory, however, whilst continuing to list the cutlery firm, no longer listed Walter himself.
-High Greave, Ecclesfield, nevertheless continued to be occupied by people called Gregory, with Ernest Gregory at 197 High Greave, Mrs Elizabeth Gregory at 203, and Stephen Gregory at 215.
+Then, at some stage from 1951 to 1957, Walter moved to 27 Creswick Lane, Grenoside.
+The1957 directory continuing to list the cutlery firm, and showed that High Greave, Ecclesfield, continued to be occupied by people called Gregory, with Ernest Gregory at 197 High Greave, Mrs Elizabeth Gregory at 203, and Stephen Gregory at 215.

 He’d picked up chess around the age of ten, by watching his father playing chess with friends, but it wasn’t until he returned to Sheffield, in about 1911, that he had the opportunity to devote much time to chess.
 He joined the YMCA Chess Club, and had some success in internal competitions.

 Rather like Walter Parrat of Huddersfield, Walter Gregory came from a family which combined pursuit both of chess-playing and of music.
 Because he held positions as a violinist in theatre orchestras, he tended not to be able to commit himself to match play.
 He also had the cutlery business to run.